sewenew/redis-plus-plus/README.md

 With `Role::MASTER`, *redis-plus-plus* will always connect to current master instance, even if a failover occurs.
 Each time when *redis-plus-plus* needs to create a new connection to master, or a connection is broken, and it needs to reconnect to master, *redis-plus-plus* will ask master address from Redis Sentinel, and connects to current master.
 If a failover occurs, *redis-plus-plus* can automatically get the address of the new master, and refresh all connections in the underlying connection pool.

 Similarly, with `Role::SLAVE`, *redis-plus-plus* will always connect to a slave instance.
-A master might have several slaves, *redis-plus-plus* will randomly pick one, and connect to it, i.e. all connections in the underlying connection pool, connect to the same slave instance.
+A master might have several slaves, *redis-plus-plus* will randomly pick one, and connect to it, i.e. all connections in the underlying connection pool, connect to the same slave instance (check [this discussion](https://github.com/sewenew/redis-plus-plus/issues/99) on why *redis-plus-plus* not connect to all slaves).
 If the connection is broken, while this slave instance is still an alive slave, *redis-plus-plus* will reconnect to this slave.
 However, if this slave instance is down, or it has been promoted to be the master, *redis-plus-plus* will randomly connect to another slave.
 If there's no slave alive, it throws an exception.

 #### Create Redis With Sentinel